dimitrisvamp/Tax_Advisor-Generative_AI_Model/README.md

 A web application that utilizes a generative AI model from openai( https://openai.com/ ) to provide tax advice to users. <br>

+## Requirements
+- If you run with Docker you don't need to install any requirements.
+Docker will make it automatically for you.
+- If you run from terminal you need to install:
+  - Flask
+  - openai

 ## Usage
 More specifically, when the application pops out to your browser, the application provides to you some instructions on how to use the application. <br>